 Before enrolling in a research course in chemistry you must have made arrangements with a faculty member to become a member of his/her research group.
 This includes gaining approval to enroll, the number of hours, and some indication of the area of research that will be pursued.
 If you have reached such an agreement, then you may proceed to the Research Registration Page and provide the information requested there.
 The faculty member and Christy Peel, the departmental administrative assistant will see that you are enrolled in the appropriate course.

 If you have not reached such an agreement, you must obtain one prior to registering for research.
 You should learn more about the area of Chemistry being investigated by each faculty member and make an appointment to discuss this with those faculty members whose research is of interest to you.
 Be prepared to share the following information with the faculty member: your major, student classification, GPA, and a list of the chemistry classes you have completed.
 A list of our faculty members research programs can be found here.
 If you reach an agreement with a faculty member as a result of this process, then you should return to the Research Registration Page and proceed with the registration process.

 Faculty members may not be able to add you to their research group due to a number of reasons.
 They may not have openings available in their group, you may not have completed the appropriate background courses, or some other reason peculiar to their area of work.
-Each semester the chemistry faculty meets in an attempt to place students who have been unsuccessful in joining a research group.
+To remedy this, each semester the chemistry faculty meets in an attempt to place students who have been unsuccessful in joining a research group.
 To be considered at that meeting you should complete the research pool application form prior to the meeting.